Emehhgreat101/portfolio-projects/README.md

 - Carrer Stagnation: Employees face career stagnation, unable to progress in their jobs over a long period, mostly in the administration department, as well as radiology and general medicine.

 #### 5. Employees with access to employee assistance programs absenteeism rate:
-Employees who have access to assisted programs show lower mental health absence, with an average of 6.81, compared to employees without access to these assisted programs
+Employees who have access to assisted programs show lower mental health absence, with an average of 6.81, compared to employees without access to these assisted programs.